dmcd84/bank-tech-test-v2/README.md

 Trying to keep this code more 'pure' in terms of OOD, transactions have no knowledge of balance.
 Instead, balance is tracked when displaying a statement.
 This means that each object has a reduced knowledge and dependency on the other.

+This was significantly more intellectually challenging than just building a thing that just worked...like version 1!!

 ### User Stories

 ```